- Graduate Teaching Assistantships

 Taking into account the relative low cost of living in Lincoln (check out this cost of living calculator to compare Lincoln with other cities in the US), our financial package is very competitive.
 Duties as a GTA hired at the $17,400 level will include service in four class periods per week and the attendant grading, preparation and office hours for an expected time commitment of 13-15 hours per week.

-The department has numerous fellowships that supplement a GTA stipend.
+The department has fellowships that supplement a GTA stipend.
 All students that apply for admission in our program are automatically considered for these fellowships.

 The Department of Mathematics has several university fellowships that supplement GTAships.
 In particular, the department awards Othmer Fellowships to top students entering each Fall.
-Othmer fellowships pay up to $8,000 in addition to the GTA stipend for each of three years of graduate study.
+Othmer fellowships pay $4000 to $8,000 in addition to the GTA stipend for each of three years of graduate study.
 Students with Othmer Fellowships are still eligible for summer support.

 Continuing graduate students may apply for other fellowships in a university-wide fellowships competition each spring.